microsoft/WhatTheHack/xxx-AKS-EnterpriseGrade/Coach/Solution-02.md

 There are a set of Terraform modules located in the [`/Solutions/Challenge-02/Terraform`](./Solutions/Challenge-02/Terraform/) folder that will deploy the Azure resources needed for a public AKS cluster and an Azure SQL Database.
 If you use the Terraform modules, you will need to update the YAML files with the appropriate values before applying them to the AKS cluster.

-Alternatively, the script blocks below in the collapsable section also demonstrate how to complete all steps of this challenge if you choose to deploy a public AKS cluster.
+Alternatively, the script blocks below in the collapsible section also demonstrate how to complete all steps of this challenge if you choose to deploy a public AKS cluster.
 The script blocks use the Azure CLI to deploy and configure the Azure resources.

 The script blocks also replace the placeholders in the YAML files with the actual values to use before then applying the YAML files to the AKS cluster.